 Our support is intended to create positive experiences and opportunities for these children and young people with the aim of helping individuals move towards independence.

-JAA was formed in 2010 to support everyone in the Island affected by Dementia and therefore 2020 is our 10th Anniversary.
-Since 2012 we have experienced a dramatic 235% increase in demand for our services.
-Jersey now has over 1500 people diagnosed with some form of dementia and there are are many more that we don’t know about.
+Dementia Jersey (formally known as Jersey Alzheimer’s Association) was formed in 2010 to support everyone in the Island affected by Dementia.
+Since 2012 the charity has experienced a dramatic 235% increase in demand for their services.
+Jersey now has over 1600 people diagnosed with some form of dementia and there are are many more that we are not aware of.

-This year we have launched our Dementia Friends awareness sessions which seek to help people understand just a few key facts about dementia and to date are delighted to have welcomed over 350 people to the 45 minute sessions.
-Dementia can affect all ages and therefore a number of companies have seen the benefit of learning a little more in order to better help their customers and their staff, who may have the pressures of caring for family members or be having difficulties themselves.
+The charity seeks to raise awareness and provide support with the overall aim to make Jersey a dementia friendly island.
+The charity provides Dementia Friend’s awareness sessions which seeks to give people a basic understanding and insight into dementia.
+The disease can affect all ages and therefore several companies have seen the benefit of learning a little more to better help their customers and their staff, who may have the pressures of caring for family members or be having difficulties themselves.

 Oscar Maclean (9 March 2004 - 26 October 2013) was a Proper Hero.
 He lived a short but action packed life, during which he managed to write a spy novel, acquire endless party invitations, take part in numerous sports and receive various other achievement awards, establish a great bunch of friends, had a love of sport and all things fun, and demonstrated endless bravery and dignity beyond his years in the face of great adversity.